Lower bound theorems for general polytopes: Polytopes with vertices

-We will define the {\it pentasm} in dimension $d$ as the Minkowski sum of a simplex and a line segment which is parallel to one triangular face, but not parallel to any edge, of the simplex; or any polytope combinatorially equivalent to it.
+We will define the {\it pentasm} in dimension $d$ as the Minkowski sum of a simplex and a line segment which is parallel to one 2-face, but not parallel to any edge, of the simplex; or any polytope combinatorially equivalent to it.
 The same polytope is obtained if we truncate a simple vertex of the triplex $M_{2,d-2}$.
 In one concrete realisation, it is the convex hull of 0, $e_i$ for $1\le i\le d$ and $e_1+e_2+e_i$ for $1\le i\le d$, where $e_i$ are the standard unit vectors in $\R^d$.

 The pentasm has $2d+1$ vertices and $d^2+d-1$ edges.
-It turns out that $d^2+d-1$ is the minimum number of edges of a $d$-dimensional polytope with $2d+1$ vertices, for all $d$ {\it except} 4.
+We will prove in \cref{pentam} that $d^2+d-1$ is the minimum number of edges of a $d$-dimensional polytope with $2d+1$ vertices, for all $d$ {\it except} 4.
 In particular, there is no 5-polytope with 11 vertices and 28 edges.